cotarr/irc-hybrid-client/README.md

 The backend core IRC client and web server did not change in the v2 upgrade and is mostly stable.

+The /docs/ folder has not been upgraded and it still contains Version 0.2.53 screen capture images.
+New screen captures are deferred until last minute user interface adjustments have been comleted.
+In general, the /docs/ instructions mostly refer to the backend web server and are still applicable to the new version.

 ### Repository Contents

-HTML content is available in both the minified-bundled version and the commented development version.
+HTML, CSS, and JavaScript content is available in both the minified-bundled version and the commented development version.
 HTML source files are located in the folder `source-files/`.
 The production minified build is located in the folder `build-prod/`.
 Selection is determined by